mikelgo/angular-kit/libs/stream/README.md

 ```

 _Note_ When using components and passing templates, the templates will be used instead.

+#### `StreamDirectiveConfig` options

+- `loadingComponent` - Component that will be used to render loading state.
+- `errorComponent` - Component that will be used to render error state.
+- `completeComponent` - Component that will be used to render complete state.
+- `keepValueOnLoading` - config to define if the current rendered value should be kept when the value source is in a loading state or not.
+Default is false.
+- `lazyViewCreation` - config to define if the view should be created only when the value source emits a value.
+Default is `true`.
+- `renderStrategy` - a configuration to further push change detection.
+See `render strategy` section below.

 ### Render strategies
 A `RenderStrategy` can be used to minimize change detection cycles.
 There are four strategies supported: